Ukonhattu/tmc.vim/README.md

 Tested only with neovim so far.
 I will test it with vim too at some point and intend to keep it compatible with both.

+NOTE: Broken on vim, working on it.
+(Works on neovim)

 ----

 `tmc.vim` is a simple Vim plugin that integrates the